brady691213/ApiGen/src/CodeGeneration/README.md

 ## Bugs

 - No method name for HandleAsync
-- Initialise `resp` variable in HandleAsyn
+- Initialise `resp` variable in HandleAsync
-- Each test calls generate solution
 - Missing imports for FE ep and dtos
 - Bad namespaces: classname is used as ns name for dtos and endpoints